-Here’s a spooky DIY trick or treat bag free pattern with ‘sticky’ spiderwebs and creepy spiders that can move and crawl around.
+Here’s a spooky DIY Halloween trick or treat bag free pattern with ‘sticky’ spiderwebs and creepy spiders that can move and crawl around.
+Eek!

-The spiderwebs are cut thin strips of VELCRO® Brand fasteners…
+The sticky spiderwebs on the DIY Halloween trick-or-treat bag are actually thin strips that I cut from VELCRO® Brand fasteners…

 …and the spiders have a bit of VELCRO® Brand Sticky Back fasteners on their backs to attach them to the trick-or-treat bag.